Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/klipper-adaptive-meshing-and-purging.md

 This allows to install Klipper Adaptive Meshing & Purging modified build to works with K1 Series.

-Klipper Adaptive Meshing & Purging is an extension that allows you to generate a mesh only in the area you really need it.
+Klipper Adaptive Meshing & Purging is an extension that allows you to generate a mesh and purge line only in the area of the bed used by the objects being printed.<br />
+When used, the method will automatically adjust the mesh parameters based on the area occupied by the defined print objects.

 More info about KAMP here: :material-github: [GitHub](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging)